prashant1998gupta/Greedy-Snake/README.md

 score is increased by 10 point afer eating ever fruits

-its have pause and resume
+its have pause and resume Buttons